Henderson State University: Statistics

 -

-Billy Bob Thornton is an American actor, filmmaker, singer and songwriter.
+Billy Bob Thornton is an American actor, filmmaker, and singer-songwriter.
 He received international attention after writing, directing and starring in the independent drama film Sling Blade (1996), for which he won an Academy Award for Best Adapted Screenplay and was nominated for an Academy Award for Best Actor.
-For his role in A Simple Plan (1998) he was nominated for the Academy Award for Best Supporting Actor.
+For his role in A Simple Plan (1998), he was nominated for the Academy Award for Best Supporting Actor.

 -